julielinx/julielinx.github.io/_posts/2020-03-16-02_define_process.md

 Jason makes an eloquent argument for choosing or developing a [systematic process](https://machinelearningmastery.com/process-for-working-through-machine-learning-problems/).
 Having spent hours upon hours working through data using the copy and paste method, streamlining some of these decisions and processes sounds like a stellar idea.

 Having a clear process gives direction on what to do, when to do it, and what comes next.
 It also provides a framework for incorporating [deliberate practice](https://jamesclear.com/deliberate-practice-theory) into the pipeline; concentrating on one single aspect to improve.
-This will allow me to generate the [quantity](https://jamesclear.com/repetitions) of work that should produce better quality as anecdotally suggested in [Art & Fear](https://www.amazon.com/gp/product/0961454733/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0961454733&linkCode=as2&tag=jamesclear-20&linkId=CYEZ57AX7IODGHWX).
+This will allow me to generate the [quantity](https://jamesclear.com/repetitions) of work that should produce better quality as anecdotally suggested in the book [Art & Fear](https://www.amazon.com/gp/product/0961454733/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0961454733&linkCode=as2&tag=jamesclear-20&linkId=CYEZ57AX7IODGHWX).

-That suggestion was based on an experiment conducted by a photography professor at the University of Florida who varied the grading for one of his classes.
+The *Art & Fear* suggestion that higher quantity = higher quality was based on an experiment conducted by a photography professor at the University of Florida who varied the grading for one of his classes.
 Half of the class was graded on the quantity of photos they produced: 100 photos = A, 90 photos = B, etc. The other half was graded on quality: only one photo had to be submitted, but it had to be as close to perfect as possible.
 The quantity group outperformed the quality group hands down because they spent the semester trying things out and learning by doing.
 The quality group got so focused on what constituted a good photo that they didn't actually take many photographs.
 Christopher Baus would call these two groups the [doers and the talkers](https://baus.net/doersandtalkers/).

 I've spent quite enough time in the talker/theory group.
 Time to become a doer.

 ## The Proposed Solution

-Jason recommends a [5 step process](https://machinelearningmastery.com/process-for-working-through-machine-learning-problems/) on his Machine Learning Mastery website.
+Jason recommends a [5 step process](https://machinelearningmastery.com/process-for-working-through-machine-learning-problems/) on [Machine Learning Mastery](https://machinelearningmastery.com/).
 This doesn't seem quite detailed enough for me.

 At [ODSC](https://odsc.com/) (Open Data Science Conference) East 2019, Andreas Muller (co-author of *[Introduction to Machine Learning with Python](https://www.amazon.com/Introduction-Machine-Learning-Python-Scientists/dp/1449369413)*) did a [four part series](https://github.com/amueller/ml-workshop-1-of-4) on Machine Learning with Scikit Learn.
 In his introduction, he recommended checking out [Hands on Machine Learning with Scikit-Learn & TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291) by Aurelien Geron.
 I own the book (yes the first edition, because that's the one I bought during my graduate studies and I own quite enough data science books already thank you very much)